changetocoding/CSharpTraining/LessonXX - Git.md

 git add "filename" (this instructs git to start keeping track of the file to be uploaded or updated)

-git commit -m "filename" (this commits the file to be uploaded or updated)
+git commit -m "a message for the commit" (this commits the file to be uploaded or updated)

 git push